-The association requires that all products must meet its labelling criteria and clearly state the total amount of CBD in milligrams, as well as clear information on the recommended dosage.
+The association requires that all products must meet its labelling criteria.
+It must clearly state the total amount of CBD in milligrams, as well as clear information on the recommended dosage.
 This is in addition to the statutory requirement for food labelling.
-If you’re looking for CBD oil online, you should look for signs that the oil is non-psychoactive as CBD oil should contain extremely low levels of THC (Tetrahydrocannabinol) or not at all.
+If you’re looking for CBD oil online, you should look for signs that the oil is non-psychoactive as CBD oil should contain extremely low levels of THC, or not at all.
 Products are required to contain less than 0.2% THC.
-THC is the psychoactive component in cannabis that makes users feel ‘high’ and it is against the law to buy such psychoactive substances.
+THC is against the law to buy such psychoactive substances.
+It’s the psychoactive component in cannabis that makes users feel ‘high’.

 You should show due diligence when purchasing CBD oil – or any other CBD-based product.
 While CBD has been shown capable of reducing pain and a range of health conditions, not all products are sold using proper licensing, as required in the UK.
 You should always look for a reliable online store that is a member of The Cannabis Trades Association UK, such as Vsavi.

 One thing you need to be sure of when purchasing a CBD product is that the manufacturer is a licensed pharmacist.
 It’s also important to find out that the products have been correctly formulated.
 The hemp used to create CBD oil should always be organic and certified.
 Using carbon dioxide in a liquid state to draw it from the plant is the best method to extract it.
 Finally, after extraction, the product’s raw ingredients should be tested by a third party.